 Similar to the general population, cancer and heart disease are the two most common causes of death among Al/AN residents in this service area.
-Lung cancer ranks third in all cause mortality among Al/AN, followed by chronic lower respiratory disease and cerebrovascular disease.
+Cerebrovascular disease is the third top cause of death, followed by chronic lower respiratory disease and lung cancer.